Haody1064/Arduino_WOD_Counter/README.md

 # Arduino_Prototyping_WOD_Counter
 ## INSPIRATION:
-  <p> CrossFit is military-style workouts.
+  * <p> CrossFit is military-style workouts.
 Often, the goal is to do as many sets and reps possible in a given time.<br>
   <p> For example: <br>
     <p> Complete as many rounds as possible in 6 minutes of: <br>
      <p> 12 power cleans
      <p> 21 squats
-  * To better focus on the workout, I came up with this device.
+  * <p> To better focus on the workout, I came up with this device.

 ## PRODUCT DESIGN: